GWSoftwareTools/VertexCover/README.md

 Example:

 <img src="https://raw.githubusercontent.com/GWSoftwareTools/VertexCover/master/pictures/removeCliques.png" width="50%" alt="removeCliques">

-The vertices `1`, `2` and `3` have edges between each other and only `2` and `3` have even more neighbours.
-All vertices in this triangle where deleted and `k` decreased by 2 (number of neighbours of `1`).
+*The vertices `1`, `2` and `3` have edges between each other and only `2` and `3` have even more neighbours.
+All vertices in this triangle where deleted and `k` decreased by 2 (number of neighbours of `1`).*

 * ### removeP3: (called *P3* because it's a path of length 3, don't judge)

-If a vertex `key` is ONLY connected to two neighbours `nb1` and `nb2`, who are themselves **not neighbours of each other**, we can remove `key`, and merge both neighbours together, which means deleting one of them and moving the connections of the deleted one onto the remaining one.
+If a vertex `key` is **only** connected to two neighbours `nb1` and `nb2`, who are themselves **not neighbours of each other**, we can remove `key`, and merge both neighbours together, which means deleting one of them and moving the connections of the deleted one onto the remaining one. \
 This is done in the method *mergeVertices*.
-It doesn't really affect the runtime in which direction the merge operation is done.
+The direction of the merge doesn't really affect the runtime from our experience.
 Example:
 <img src="https://raw.githubusercontent.com/GWSoftwareTools/VertexCover/master/pictures/removeP3.png" width="70%" alt="removeP3">
-The vertices `2` and `3` aren't neighbours so one of them (in this example `3`) was deleted and their neighbours merged.
+*The vertices `2` and `3` aren't neighbours so one of them (in this example `3`) was deleted and their neighbours merged.*

 * ### removeBigNeighbour:

-If there exist two adjacent vertices `v1` and `v2` and the set of neighbours of `v1` is a **subset** of the neighbours of `v2`, we can remove `v2` and reduce `k` by `1`.
+If there are two adjacent vertices `v1` and `v2` and the set of neighbours of `v1` is a **subset** of the neighbours of `v2`, we can remove `v2` and reduce `k` by 1.
-You can visualize this rule this way: As `v1` and `v2` are connected, at least one of the has to be included in the vertex cover to cover the edge between them.
-If both `v1` and `v2` are deleted, there is no difference.
-If not, some of the neighbors have to be deleted.
+You can visualize this rule this way: As `v1` and `v2` are connected, at least one of the has to be included in the vertex cover because of the edge between them.
+If both `v1` and `v2` are deleted, this rule doesn't make adifference.
+If not, some of the neighbors have to be included in the vertex cover.
-In this cases there need to be less deletions because we are only handling the subset, not the bigger one.
+In this case there need to be less deletions because we are only handling the subset, not the bigger one.

 If `v1` and `v2` have the same set of neighbours, this rule can be applied in both direction with no difference.
 Example:
 <img src="https://raw.githubusercontent.com/GWSoftwareTools/VertexCover/master/pictures/removeBigNeighbour.png" width="100%" alt="removeBigNeighbour">
-Because vertex `2` has all the neighbours vertex `1` has and even some more, vertex `2` was deleted.
+*Because vertex `2` has all the neighbours vertex `1` has and even some more, vertex `2` was deleted.*

 * ### removeHighDeg: